The Spring 2025 Complete Photographic Process for B&W Workshop

 Satin Dunes, Death Valley

-This popular and informative hands-on workshop allows you to print your negatives with immediate feedback from Bruce.
-The improvements you will see during the workshop tend to be astounding.
-The workshop explains all aspects of the modern b&w process, starting with finding subject matter that means something to you, bringing out its strongest compositional and emotional elements, properly exposing and developing the negative, and then on to high quality printing of the negative.
-In this workshop you'll see fine prints, you'll see how they're produced, and you'll produce them yourself because it's hands-on...in other words, you get to print your own work in Bruce's fully equipped, state-of-the-art darkroom (featuring seven identical LPL enlargers accepting negatives from 35mm to 4x5") with printing suggestions and help from Bruce throughout.
+The improvements you will see in your imagery during the workshop tend to be remarkable, even astounding.
 We do not know of another workshop that offers this opportunity.
-You’ll learn how to expose and develop your negatives to obtain the densities and separations that make your prints glow.
+You’ll learn how to expose and develop negatives that can make your prints glow.
 You’ll learn about the astounding range that film encompasses—far greater than most people understand, far more than is normally taught, and how to fully use that range to get the most out of your negatives.
 You’ll see demonstrations of printing by a master printer, including unique methods of burning and dodging and potassium ferricyanide bleaching for refined control and additional print brilliance.
-Rounding out the demonstrations will be selenium toning of prints (and perhaps also of negatives to increase their contrast level), full archival processing of prints, plus mounting and spotting of prints for gallery or museum display.
+Rounding out the demonstrations will be selenium toning of prints, full archival processing of prints, plus mounting and spotting of prints for gallery or museum display.

 The days are filled with information...and fun!
 You'll also get wonderful refreshments throughout the day, every day, prepared by Bruce's lovely wife, Sonia Karen, and her fabulous breakfasts to start each day on the right note.
 A few hugs, barks, and licks from Bruce's and Karen's dogs makes the week even more pleasurable.